xendk/custode.el/README.md

   command that can be run by the shell.
 New commands always starts out disabled, so adding a command wont make anything happen in itself.
 * `k`: Remove a command.
-* `e`: Enable a command.
+* `w`: Watch a command.
 This makes custode run this task whenever saving a file in the project.
 When run interactively, this will also trigger the command (can be suppressed with a prefix argument).
-* `d`: Disable a command.
+* `W`: Stop watching command.
 Stops a command from running automatically again.
 Interactively, this will also delete the output buffer, unless called with a prefix argument.
 * `a`: Set command arguments.
 When arguments has been set, they're added to the shell command when run.
 A use case is temporarily adding arguments to a test command to only run a subset of tests.